'Major incident' declared as police sinkhole opens at Shropshire canal

-Police have warned of a 'major incident' with a sinkhole involving a canal in North Shropshire
+Emergency services have warned of a 'major incident' with a sinkhole involving a canal in north Shropshire.

 West Mercia Police said a number of emergency services are at the scene of the incident in the Chemistry area of Whitchurch.

-An update said no casualties have been reported but that a 'multi-agency' response has been set up.
+An update said no casualties have been reported but a 'multi-agency' response is being coordinated.

 A spokesman said: "A major incident had been declared in Shropshire following reports of a sinkhole affecting a canal in the Chemistry area of Whitchurch.